Body shapes – Triangle (Pear)

 You should avoid:

-Remember that these recommendations are for average Triangle (pear) body shape.
+Remember that these recommendations are for an average Triangle (pear) body shape.
 We are all unique with different proportion, colours, style personalities and so on, that need to be considered.

 If you have any questions, please comment below.